mariotalavera/mariotalavera.com/_posts/2018-06-07-Data Operations With Liquibase.markdown

 ---

 ## Description
 This is a 'helper' project to assist in common but annoying database ops.
 It uses [Liquibase](http://www.liquibase.org/index.html) and [Apache Ant](https://ant.apache.org).
 Too often, we have to move schemas between db vendors or between servers with limited access or rights.
 Using Liquibase, it is very simple to do 90% of these operations with very little pain.
-Here I am sharing a simple project with the 90% setup.
+Here I am sharing a simple project with the 90% set up already.
 You can check it out at [**Github**](https://github.com/mariotalavera/liquibase_helper).

 Enjoy.